Colleges by Location

 Student Organizations

-Those interested in music can join the University of Wyoming band or chorus.
-There is a drama club you can join if acting is something that interests you.
-Interested in media and communication?
-University of Wyoming publishes its own newspaper and has its own radio station.
+If you are interested in music, you can join the University of Wyoming band or chorus.
+In case you're interested in acting, there is a drama club you can consider joining.
+For students looking to explore media and communication, University of Wyoming publishes its own newspaper and has its own radio station.

 Student Services

-There are phone and alarm devices that can be accessed 24/7 for emergency situations.
-The dormitory entrances are electronically operated.
-There is a security patrol that operates 24 hours a day.
+There are emergency phone and alarm devices available around the clock.
+There are electronically operated dormitory entrances.
+There is a 24-hour security patrol.
 The late-night transport/escort service is available.

-There is a medical clinic with personal/psychological counseling.
-In addition, other services like Legal Services, Veteran's Affairs and Women's Center are available to the students of University of Wyoming.
+There is a health clinic with personal/psychological counseling.
+In addition, other services like Legal Services and Veteran's Affairs are available to the students of University of Wyoming.

-All in all, campus life at University of Wyoming is rich and vibrant and provides all you need for a comfortable stay.
+All in all, campus life at University of Wyoming is rich and vibrant and provides everything most students need.

 Career Services